What’s the Difference? The Rolex Explorer II Vs. The Rolex GMT-Master II

 The Fat Lady Sings

 The next step, for both watches, was obvious, but it was a long time coming.
 It wasn’t until 1983, some 30 years after the range made its debut, that the first GMT-Master II arrived.
 Although the original series was still running, this new ‘sequel’ was driven by a next generation caliber that finally uncoupled the two hour hands.
-Now both could be positioned however the wearer wanted, and even meant that a third time zone could be displayed by reading it off the bezel.
+Now both could be positioned however the wearer wanted.
+It even meant that a third time zone could be displayed by reading it off the bezel.

 The extra components required to run the complication gave the Cal.
 3085 a bit of extra bulk, leading to the watch that housed it needing a correspondingly bigger case.
 The generously proportioned ref.
 16760 immediately became known as the ‘Fat Lady’.
 It also announced a previously unseen color scheme.
 The red and blue of the original model’s ‘Pepsi’ bezel had changed to black and red, not surprisingly dubbed ‘Coke’ soon after.